Trees, greenery, parks and open space improve the environment and provide shade and relief from summer heat.

 There are approximately 2,300 street trees within the Center City District’s boundary; 700 of those trees were planted in the 1990s by the CCD, which continues to care for them.
 The goal of the Plant Center City program is to add 200 more and bring Center City’s total to 2,500 trees.

 Learn more about Plant Center City.
-Plant Center City is also generously supported by corporate partners TD and Lyft.
+Plant Center City is also generously supported by corporate partner TD.

 As part of its ongoing work on the Benjamin Franklin Parkway, CCD has made improvements to several public open spaces on the Parkway, including Cret Park and Sister Cities Park.
 To learn more, visit the Parkway Projects page.